How would you improve your community if you had adult support?

-Dorothy Stoneman, now president of YouthBuild USA, asked East Harlem teenagers this question in 1978.
+Dorothy Stoneman, Founder and CEO of YouthBuild USA, Inc., posed this question to East Harlem teenagers in 1978.

-For more information on YouthBuild’s first 20 years, download the YouthBuild Story of Thanks written by Dorothy Stoneman in 1998.
+For the fuller story of YouthBuild’s first 20 years, read the YouthBuild Story of Thanks written by Dorothy Stoneman.